Exhibitions and talks

 150 years of Eastbourne Pier

-TO CELEBRATE THE 150TH ANNIVERSARY in 2016 of the pier.
-Photographs and artefacts are on display together with the original drawn plan of the first Eastbourne Pier “a promenade for walking over the water” designed by renowned pier architect Eugenius Birch, the plan is dated 1865 and is on special loan to the Eastbourne Heritage Centre for this exhibition.
+PHOTOGRAPHS AND ARTEFACTS about the Pier are on display together with the original drawn plan of the first Eastbourne Pier “a promenade for walking over the water” designed by renowned pier architect Eugenius Birch, the plan is dated 1865 and is on special loan to the Eastbourne Heritage Centre for this exhibition.

 Eastbourne Streetscapes Through Time